bertramlyons/DPXdpxDPX/README.md

-MediaConch and XMLStarlet are dependencies for dpxcsv.
+MediaConch and XMLStarlet are dependencies for dpx2csv shell script.